by Marcelo Guimaraes – Founder & Owner of Discover Scandinavia Tours

 Just like with Norway, catch a plan from the capital (Stockholm) and head north to the Swedish Lapland.
 There, in Jukkasjärvi, you will find the world-famous Ice Hotel.
 A few locals have described the place to me as “too touristy,” but you and I are not locals (well, unless you are) and I strongly believe that it offers a unique experience.
 No, it is not inexpensive, but it gives you something special for your set of life memories.

-And if you read about Northern Sweden in the context of the Aurora Borealis, you will most likely find somewhere that the town of Abisko is considered “the best place in the world to view the Northern Lights.”
+And if you read about Northern Sweden in the context of the Aurora Borealis, you will most likely find the town of Abisko is considered “the best place to see the Northern Lights.” lists.
 Well… forgive me, Abisko, but I am not sure I agree.
 Great, yes, but “the best” ?
 Because of its climate and location, Abisko allows for great viewing conditions, but the town is quite remote and of relatively difficult access.
 Additionally, if you enjoy a touch of high-end to your accommodations, keep in mind that most of what you will find there is on the “cozy, relaxed and unfussy side:” guesthouses and hostels.
 Again, we are examining the question as a whole, not just assessing chances of viewing the Aurora.

 FINLAND – Finnish Lapland